 The project has received a sum of £10,000 from the ABS Foundation which was match funded by Community Foundation For Calderdale, since April 2017.

-The project engaged a group of 30 regulars, a staggering eight members took part in the Great North Run, Sunday 9th September 2018.
+The HomeRun Project is a running group for homeless and vulnerable people.
+The project engaged five ABS staff and from a pool of 30 regulars, a staggering eight members took part in the Great North Run, Sunday 9th September 2018.

 Initially aimed at the homeless community, the project subsequently accepted participants from SmartMove’s partner organisations dealing with victims of drug/alcohol addiction, mental health issues and asylum status.
 The programme remains open to anyone encountering socio-economic barriers to inclusion in sport and exercise.